TahaGorme/Fooocus/readme.md

 ## Requires tkinter for the file/folder dialog ##
-If you are using Python embedded, download tkinter from [Here](https://github.com/ChrisColeTech/tkinter-standalone) and drag and drop it into your embedded_python folder.
+If you are using Python embedded, you must install TKINTER separately.
+This verison of Fooocus will automatically download and install TKINTER for you.
+If that fails, please download tkinter from [Here](https://github.com/ChrisColeTech/tkinter-standalone) and drag and drop it into your embedded_python folder.

 ## New Features